 Grilled Wild Halibut with Greens, Hazelnuts and Sunflower Seed Pesto

 This jade-colored, nutrition-packed pesto is slathered on sustainable wild halibut to keep it super moist on the hot grill (or in the oven).
 The ground nuts and seeds form a golden crust that perfectly counterpoints the silky halibut beneath.

 - 2 pounds wild halibut fillet, skin-on Add to list

-- 1 cup basil leaves (save the stems) Add to list
+- 1 cup basil leaves (stems saved) Add to list

 - 1 cup spinach or arugula leaves Add to list